ChunkyTofuStudios/native_geofence/README.md

 Battery efficient Flutter geofencing plugin that uses native iOS and Android APIs.

+What is geofencing?
+: A way for your app to be alerted when the user enters or exits a geographical region.
+You might use geofences to perform location-related tasks.
+For example, to setup reminders when the user leaves their house.

+What are the requirements of `native_geofence`?
+: iOS 14+ and Android API 29+.
+You will also need to obtain location permission from the user.

 ## Features

 * Uses [CLLocationManager](https://developer.apple.com/documentation/corelocation/cllocationmanager) on iOS and [GeofencingClient](https://developer.android.com/develop/sensors-and-location/location/geofencing) on Android